 Incubating Actionable Ideas

 A light-bulb moment can happen at any hour of the day or night.
-That’s why the Venture Lab, led by Penn Wharton Entrepreneurship and housed in the brand new Entrepreneurship and Innovation Building (not shown), will keep its doors open 18 hours a day, seven days a week throughout the academic year and summer.
+That’s why the Venture Lab, led by Penn Wharton Entrepreneurship and housed in brand new Tangen Hall (not shown), will keep its doors open 18 hours a day, seven days a week throughout the academic year and summer.
 As the center of entrepreneurship on campus, the Venture Lab will serve as a gathering place for cross-disciplinary interaction and learning-by-doing, drawing students and faculty from across the University.

-Located at 40th and Sansom Streets, the Entrepreneurship and Innovation Building will include co-working spaces, a large colloquium hall and a maker space with cutting-edge tools for design innovation.
+Located at 40th and Sansom Streets, Tangen Hall will include co-working spaces, a large colloquium hall and a maker space with cutting-edge tools for design innovation.
 The Venture Lab will be where students incubate startups as part of a community of entrepreneurs and innovators and interact with Penn alumni in diverse fields who will serve as mentors and advisors.

 Inviting Athletes Indoors